 Diesen Artikel gibt es auch in / This post is also available in: Deutsch

-Our first stop on the way was Höganäs, where we visited Höganas Saluhall, an old fabric building which now inhabits a food hall and market, small local designer shops, a café and a restaurant.
+Our first stop on the way was Höganäs, where we visited Höganas Saluhall, an old fabric building that now inhabits a food hall and market, small local designer shops, a café, and a restaurant.
 It all looked so delicious and fresh.
-On the areal, there’s also a microbrewery and a Crossfit box (Helga had a quick chat with the coach but classes weren’t offered before early evening, damn!), some more restaurants and an ice cream shop.
+On the areal, there’s also a microbrewery and a Crossfit box (Helga had a quick chat with the coach but classes weren’t offered before early evening, damn!), some more restaurants, and an ice cream shop.
 Everything was so inviting!
-In the end, Heini got his standard, a Kanelbullar, and Helga the healthy, fresh stuff like smoothie, cereals and co.
+In the end, Heini got his standard, a Kanelbullar, and Helga the healthy, fresh stuff like a smoothie, cereals, and co.
 Not a big lunch but that has some time – or not.